demox-labs/aleo-standard-programs/README.md

 ### Deposit

-Here is an example of how you can delegate **100 ACs** for staking in Pondo:
+Here is an example of how you can delegate **100 ALEO Creditss** for staking in Pondo:

 ```js
 import { depositPublic, LiveRpcProvider } from '@demox-labs/pondo-sdk';